Boosting Audio-visual Zero-shot Learning with Large Language Models: Experiments

 \subsection{Limitations}

-We propose an audio-visual zero-shot learning framework enabled by large language models.
-KDA achieves state-of-the-art performance on all data sets.
-However, KDA uses time-averaged audio-visual input information and therefore does not consider fine semantic details.
-In addition, KDA uses the same description for all videos of the same class, which can be biased.
+In our proposed KnowleDge-Augmented audio-visual learning framework, we leverage the power of large language models to enhance the learning process.
+KDA demonstrates superior performance across all datasets, surpassing the current state-of-the-art methods.
+However, owever, KDA operates on time-averaged audio-visual input information, which may overlook fine semantic details.
+In addition, KDA uses the same description for all videos of the same class, which might introduce bias.